Column: Rays hungry for more after evening up World Series

 Meanwhile, the Dodgers were going through so many pitchers early that Kershaw had to alert FOX announcer Joe Buck to the latest one as he was being interviewed in the dugout in the second inning.

-But Lowe — who entered the game hitting .107 with one home run in the postseason — set the tone with a home run in the first inning and suddenly the Rays seemed to regain the swagger that was nowhere to be seen the night before.
+But Lowe — who entered the game hitting .107 with one home run in the postseason — set the tone with a homer in the first inning and suddenly the Rays seemed to regain the swagger that was nowhere to be seen the night before.

-What the Rays are is a small budget team that plays big even when they struggle offensively as they did against the Houston Astros.
-They’ve got interchangeable pitching parts that Cash is a master of moving around and they’ve got defense for the games they need it.
+What the Rays are is a small-budget team that plays big even when they struggle offensively, as they did against the Houston Astros.
+They’ve got interchangeable pitching parts that Cash is a master of moving around and they’ve got defense for the games when they need it.

 They weren’t exactly embarrassed in Game 1, but they weren’t the Rays we’ve seen all season.
 That seemed to change with Lowe’s first inning home run when, suddenly, they seemed to believe they belonged with a team in its third World Series in four years.